Volume One: Anointed

 But in order to heal, we must first be healed.
 Part of our ministry before God and before those we serve, is to first make ourselves available for God’s healing in our own lives.

-As leaders, as healers, as anointed, we must first know our own needy place before the Lord.
+As leaders, as healers, as anointed, we must first know our own deep need of the Lord.

 “O Lord my God, I cried to you for help and you healed me.”
 Psalm 30:2